 Do I get paid for internship?

 No. The student should be aware that an intern is not “working,” but continuing the learning process.
 S/he is attending a class, although the classroom has shifted to the hospital environment.
 This "classroom" is an extension of the college classrooms where the student continues to learn the concepts studied and applies them to real life situations.

-At this time, the graduate is eligible to take the national board examination administered by the American Registry of Radiologic Technologists (ARRT).
-The DMI Program faculty will help you with the registration process for this examination.
-Upon successful completion of this exam, the graduate must apply for California state certification; after receiving this, s/he is eligible to work in California.
-The Program faculty will also assist with this process.
+The graduate is eligible to take the national board examination administered by the American Registry of Radiologic Technologists (ARRT).
+The DMI Program faculty will help you with the registration process for this examination and applying for the California State licensure and the Fluoroscopy Permit exam.
+Once these are completed and passed, the graduate is eligible to work in California

 Am I guaranteed to pass the national board examination?

 While it is our goal to ensure that each graduate from our Program is prepared to pass the examination, we cannot guarantee that each person passes.
 In order to pass, one must take the initiative to complete all components of the Program, and then continue to study and prepare for the examination.
-A review course is part of the curriculum.
-Graduates from this Program have had an excellent passage rate, and are above the national average.
+Our success rate can be found on our website (www.ccsf.eud/dmi)